artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 ---
 layout: post_longform
 title: Intro to React Native for an iOS Developer
-date: 2017-04-30
+date: 2017-05-30
 categories: [Technology, emission, react-native, react, javascript]
 author: orta
 series: React Native at Artsy
 ---

 React Native is a new native library that vastly changes the way in which you can create applications.
-The majority of the information and tutorials on the subject come from the angle of "you are a web developer, and want to do native" - which is how it was introduced inside Artsy.
+The majority of the information and tutorials on the subject come from the angle of _"you are a web developer, and want to do native"_.

+This makes sense, given that the size of that audience is much bigger, and far more open in the idea of writing apps using JavaScript.
+However, this is not how React Native was introduced inside Artsy.
+The push came from the native team.

-We've been doing it now for over a year, and have really started to slow down on drastic changes inside the codebase.
+We've been doing it now for over a year, and have started to slow down on drastic changes inside the codebase.
 This is great because it means we're spending less time trying to get things to work, and more time building on top of a working setup.

+I'd like to try cover a lot of the common questions we get asked about:

+* What is React Native?
+* How do you use React Native?
+* When is React Native a good technology choice?

+From the perspective of a native team of developers.

 This article will try to cover an awful lot, so free up 15 minutes, make a tea and then come back to this.
 It's worth your time if you're interested in all the hype around React Native.

 <!-- more -->

-React Native is a way to write React apps app that run as native programs.
-It bridges the JavaScript React code that you write with native UIView elements.
-React Native has two main aims:
+At the highest level, React Native is a way to write React apps that run as native programs.
+You write your app's code in JavaScript, and React Native bridges that code with native UIView elements.
+React Native has two stated aims:

 * Learn Once, Write Anywhere.
 * Make a native developer experience as fast as the web developer's.

-"Learn Once, Write Anywhere" is a play on Java's "Write Once, Run Anywhere" - something that has not worked well for user-interface heavy mobile clients.
+_"Learn Once, Write Anywhere"_ is a play on Java's _"Write Once, Run Anywhere"_ - something that has not worked well for user-interface heavy mobile clients.
 The idea of running the same code everywhere encourages platform-less APIs which water down the positives of each platform.

-"Learn once" in this context is that you can re-use the same ideas and tools across many platforms.
-You don't lose your ability to write the same user experiences as you can with native code, but you can re-use your skills from different platforms in different contexts.
-That is the "Write Anywhere."
+_"Learn once"_ in this context means that you can re-use the same ideas and tools across many platforms.
+You don't lose your ability to write the same user experiences as you can with native code, but you can re-use your existing skills from different platforms in different contexts.
+That is the _"Write Anywhere."_

-* React (JS Lib) + React Native (Obj-C / Java)
-* JS runtime runs on webkit - it is not node, but you could barely tell.
-* JS runtime talks to native components through the RN bridge
-* Any native code can be bridged, passes back into the JS world via async APIs
-* trade-off on performance is that all JS work is done off main thread, all UI layout is done on BG thread natively
-* very hard to write blocking code

 # React